LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Experiments

 \subsubsection{Experimental Datasets}

 The offline dataset and preference dataset of experiments originate from \cite{fu2020d4rl} and \cite{yuanuni}, respectively.
-The offline datasets are based on the D4RL dataset \cite{fu2020d4rl}.
-We select medium and medium-expert two types of datasets for Mujoco tasks and human and expert for Adroit tasks.
-The difference between datasets in a certain task lies in the policies they collect.
+The offline datasets are based on the D4RL dataset \cite{fu2020d4rl}. \ttx{We select two types of datasets for Mujoco tasks: medium and medium-expert, and human and expert for Adroit tasks.} The difference between datasets in a certain task lies in the policies they collect.
 The Mujoco tasks include halfcheetah-v2, hopper-v2, and walker2d-v2.
 The Adroit tasks include pen-v1, door-v1, and hammer-v1.
-Fig. \ref{figA1} depicts the six tasks for the D4RL benchmark.
-For three mujoco tasks, the goal is to control the robot's various joints to achieve faster and more stable locomotion.
-For adroit tasks, they involve controlling a 24-DoF simulated Shadow Hand robot on a sparse reward, high-dimensional robotic manipulation task.
+Fig. \ref{figA1} depicts the six tasks for the D4RL benchmark. \ttx{The objective of the three Mujoco tasks is to control the robot's joints to achieve faster and more stable motion, with action dimensions ranging from 3 to 8, and the reward function is defined in the form of continuous values.
+In contrast, the Adroit task involves controlling a simulated Shadow Hand robot with an action dimension of 24, which is a high-dimensional robotic manipulation task characterized by sparse rewards—only a few specific reward values are provided.}

-The preference dataset is from the previous work \cite{yuanuni}, where they provided the baseline for offline PbRL based on $2000$ preference data labeled by two types (We denote this method as \texttt{URLHF}).
-One is crowd-sourced labels obtained by crowd-sourcing, and the other is synthetic labels based on ground truth reward.
-To test \texttt{LEASE} performance for two types of preference data, the labels of preference are from human-realistic feedback for MuJoco tasks, and ground truth reward for Adroit tasks.
+\ttx{The preference dataset is from the previous work \cite{yuanuni}, where they provided the baseline for offline PbRL based on $2000$ preference data labeled by two types (We denote this method as \texttt{URLHF}).
+One is crowd-sourced labels obtained through crowd-sourcing, and the other is synthetic labels based on ground-truth rewards.} To test \texttt{LEASE} performance for two types of preference data, the labels of preference are from human-realistic feedback for MuJoco tasks, and ground truth reward for Adroit tasks.
 This paper aims to test the performance under fewer preference data without online interaction.
 We take the first $100$ data of \cite{yuanuni} as $2000$ preference dataset, and denote the method without data augmentation as \texttt{FEWER}.